Rear suspension outer mountings

 Rusty bits completely cut away

-There are two reinforcements inside the rear suspension mounting.
-The first one acts as a rear closing section and also doubles up on the thickness in the area of the mounting.
-My home made replacement part is photographed beside the original.
+There are two reinforcements inside this rear suspension mounting.
+The first one acts as a rear closing section and also doubles up on the thickness in the area of the mounting, tapering to reduce sudden stress build up.
+My home made replacement copies the original part and is photographed beside the original.

 new reinforcement folded from 2mm steel